Motorworld’s newspaper №69

 BMW R75, “Motorworld by V.Sheyanov” collection

-Despite continued production of this model until 1941, the R 61 and R 71 models practically superseded the BMW R 12 by 1938.
+Despite a long-timed production of this model until 1941, the R 61 and R 71 models practically superseded the BMW R 12 by 1938.

 |Manufacturer||Bayerische Motoren Werke, AG, Munich (Germany)|